Frankily/Frankily/README.md

 -  Hi, I’m @Frankily
--  I’m interested in anything in the intersection of mathematics and computer science
--  I’m currently learning about artificial general intelligence
+-  I’m currently learning about artificial general intelligence; let me know if you have interesting coding projects in this area
--  I’m looking to collaborate on any coding project
--  How to reach me email frank.li.fl463@yale.edu
+-  Reach me via email frank.li.fl463@yale.edu

 <!---
 Frankily/Frankily is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.